-Students learn about North America (Canada, Mexico, and the United States) and its peoples from a geographic perspective.
-They expand map reading, mapmaking and geographic reasoning skills.
-They study these topics by exploring guiding questions such as “How do we know about the history of North America?” and “What contributions have the various groups that have settled in North America made to the culture of each region?”
+Students learn about North America (Canada, Mexico, and the United States) and its peoples from a geographic perspective, expanding map reading, mapmaking, and geographic reasoning skills.
+They explore guiding questions such as “How have the geographic features of North America shaped its history?” and “What contributions have the various groups that have settled in North America made to the culture of each region?”
 Each topic has a related supporting question.
-These two types of questions are included as generative examples to help teachers and students develop their own questions suited to grade-level appropriate texts and experiences.
+These questions are included as generative examples to help teachers and students develop their own questions suited to grade-level appropriate texts and experiences.

 Grade 4 History and Social Science Topics